 Regardless of whether your complaint is taken further by the Health Ombudsman or not, if you believe that a health practitioner or centre has been negligent, it is appropriate to seek legal advice.

 The Health Ombudsman cannot provide you with legal advice as to whether you have a potential negligence claim.
 This can only be provided by a lawyer and is essential if you want to proceed with a medical negligence action for compensation.
+If you are located in Brisbane, Gold Coast, or Sunshine Coast, reach out to our team of expert personal injury lawyers.

 It’s important to get advice for your specific situation.
 Check if you can make a risk-free compensation claim and get free initial advice from our Principal lawyer, Greg Smith.